colingrahampowell/TSP-solvers/README.md

 tsp-2opt filename

-Wher, again, filename is the name of the .txt file containing coordinate and ID data for each point.
+Where, again, filename is the name of the .txt file containing coordinate and ID data for each point.

+The provided 2optscript.sh script runs and verifies tsp-2opt on the test instances provided in the /tests directory, logging results in a directory containing the date and time of the test's execution.
+A logfile is also provided to capture text output to stdout.